replugged-org/replugged/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Create a feature request
-title: '[Feature Request]'
+title: "[Feature Request]"
-labels: 'enhancement'
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

-**Describe the feature request**
-A clear and concise description of what the feature is.
+**Describe the feature request** A clear and concise description of what the feature is.

-**What Plugin would it be for?**
-Name of plugin if applicable
+**What Plugin would it be for?** Name of plugin if applicable

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+**Expected behavior** A clear and concise description of what you expected to happen.